 Systems have collision recovery capability: They have the ability to iden- tify one RN 16 from the collided ones.
 Then, the reader broadcasts an “ACK” command including the identified RN 16.
 The tag which has the same RN 16 replies its “EPC” code and mutes itself until the end of the reading process.
 However, the remaining tags forget their RN 16s and en- ter the “Arbitrate” state waiting for the next frame.
 The main drawback of such systems is that the reader can only acknowledge one tag from the collided tags in a slot, even if it has the capability to identify all the responding RN 16s.
 To overcome this drawback, backwards compatible extension are proposed in the following sections.

 Figure 6.2 presents an example for a collided slot with two collided tags.
 It shows the differences between the conventional systems without collision recov- ery and with collision recovery capability.
-According to figure 6.2, the reader, which has no collision recovery capability couldn’t identify any of the two col-
+According to Figure 6.2, the reader, which has no collision recovery capability couldn’t identify any of the two col-

 lided RN 16s.
 However, the reader, which has collision recovery capability identified RN 161 and acknowledged the corresponding tag.